eloiseehurstt39-pix/eloise-hurst/README.md

-**Software Developer — Publicis Sapient · Internship ** *(Jun 2022 )**
+**Software Developer — Publicis Sapient · Internship ** *(Jun 2022 )*
 London Area, United Kingdom

-I shadowed a Python programmer during the layout of a website of a supermarket and worked with a graphic designer, creating the design of a poster to inform employees about events in the office using Figma.
+- Shadowed a Python developer during the development of a supermarket website, gaining hands-on exposure to real-world software workflows.
+- Collaborated with a graphic designer to create an internal communications poster using Figma

 ---